binarymist/talk_Purple-Teaming-with-OWASP-PurpleTeam/slides.md

 Note:
 (9 min - 16 min section)

-Great, but what do the work flows look like?

-Let's walk through the different ways PurpleTeam can be run and utilised:
+The following are some ways that PurpleTeam can be run and utilised from the perspective of the CLI which is what drives the back-end:

 * Clone the git repository option
   * If you are planning on running/debugging purpleteam standalone (with UI)